MUNComputerScienceSociety/MUNCS-Website/README.md

 # Launch a Lektor server to auto-compile and host the site
 lektor server

-# Now go to localhost:5000
+# Now go to http://localhost:5000 in a web browser
 ```

 Auto-updates